 In an independent living community, seniors might not have regular contact with the staff, unless they sign up for a meal or other service.
 In these communities, a senior’s involvement with the staff is largely dependent on the senior’s preferences.
 Someone who eats every meal in the community center might frequently see the staff, but someone who prefers a quieter existence might forget the community even has staff.

-Independent senior living communities are a living preference—not a form of senior care.
+Independent senior living communities are about lifestyle preference — not a form of senior care.
 This means that they’re typically more affordable, but unlikely to be covered by Medicare, Medicaid or insurance.
 Assisted living, by contrast, greatly expands upon the level of care a senior can expect at home.
 Because of these more extensive services, assisted living tends to be more costly than independent living.
 Assisted living is also more likely to be covered by long-term-care insurance, employee benefits programs and Medicaid.
 You may need a doctor’s prescription or other medical orders to get coverage, so check the details of your insurance or long-term care plan.

 Continuum of Care

 Seniors living in assisted living communities need some degree of support.
-That may be something as simple as regular check-ins with a staff member, or more extensive support such as help with bathing and grooming.
+This may mean something as simple as regular check-ins with a staff member, or more extensive support such as help with bathing and grooming.

 Some independent living communities are associated with assisted living and similar options.
-But many seniors in independent living communities will lead long and healthy lives, without the need for additional care.
-So it’s less common for independent living providers to offer an extensive continuum of care.
+But many seniors in independent living communities will lead long and healthy lives without the need for additional care.
+And so it’s less common for independent living providers to offer an extensive continuum of care.

 Which Is Right for Me?

 You don’t have to be in perfect health to choose independent living.
-Likewise, you don’t need to be severely ill to decide assisted living is the better option.
-So some seniors struggle with the right choice, especially when it feels like a close call.
+Likewise, you don’t need to be severely ill to decide that assisted living is the better option.
+And so some seniors struggle with the right choice, especially when it feels like a close call.
 Some questions to ask yourself include:

 - Am I lonely, but otherwise healthy?
 If yes, then the increased sense of community of independent living could be the best option.

 - Am I relying more on my children or spouse to run errands or address regular needs?
-If so, assisted living could bridge this gap in needs.
+If so, then assisted living could bridge this gap in your needs.

 - Do I have a serious medical condition?
 Assisted living can help if you have a serious diagnosis, particularly if that diagnosis is likely to get worse.

-- Has my doctor expressed concern about me continuing to live alone?
-If so, consider assisted living.
+- Has my doctor expressed concern about my intention to continue to live alone?
+If so, then consider assisted living.